harmonicalchemy/modular-emacs/README.md

 > **Modular Emacs** was designed to be easy to maintain and configure through the management of independent modules and in that sense Modular Emacs hopefully forms a basic sensible framework that is easy to manage and flexible enough to adjust to your work-style, programming-style, and writing-style...

-> However, Your Modular Emacs experience will be much reduced without any of the extra features afforded by the external requirements...
+> Your Modular Emacs experience will be much reduced without any of the extra features afforded by the external requirements...
 It will feel crippled when some expected action results in "not defined" messages...
 Stripped of all the external helper apps etc, Modular Emacs may not provide any advantage over many of the other simpler Emacs projects on GitHub...

 Therefore, if all you need is vanilla Emacs, _(with some of the more basic options thrown in)_, you don't need Modular Emacs at all.
-Here is a simpler _"sensible"_ Emacs Config: **[hrs/sensible-defaults.el](https://github.com/hrs/sensible-defaults.el)**  _(which claims to also be modular - I have not tried it.
+Here is a simpler light weight _"sensible"_ Emacs Config: **[hrs/sensible-defaults.el](https://github.com/hrs/sensible-defaults.el)**  _(which claims to also be modular - I have not tried it.
 I only briefly read through the README.
 It looks like a good alternate option to try)_

-For those of you who feel this may be exactly what you were looking for...
+For those of you who feel **[Harmonic Alchemy Modular Emacs](https://github.com/harmonicalchemy/modular-emacs)** may be exactly what you were looking for...
 By all means!
-Dive in and try Modular Emacs...
+Dive in and try Modular Emacs!

 There are some external requirements...
 It may take a while...
-OK?
-Great...
+If that's OK with you, Great!...
 Lets go...
 Eventually I will script this up so you can just enter this at the command prompt: **`./.emacs.d/install.sh`** and be done with it...
 That script will be installing a lot of things though...
 I have to work all that out as a **non-interactive** process.
 It should auto install everything from that single running shell script...
 If you have to answer questions and make decisions...
 Better that you execute manually instead, and read the docs first...
 Right?

 And so for now...
 We will learn this together...
 Please give feedback, ask questions!
 Thanks ;-)